sarahrosehassan/find-primes/README.md

 - Start a the prime number 2 and eliminate all other multiples of 2, thus eliminating composite numbers

-- Move on to 3 and elminate all other multiples of 3
+- Move on to 3 and eliminate all other multiples of 3

 - Move on to 5 and eliminate all other multiples of 5 etc...